khsamonte/nihongo-nook/markdown/learning/first-year-studying-japanese.md

 * ・Sample sentence for context
 * ・Audio of the sample sentence (might drop this in the future)

+My current setting is 10 new cards/day, but I'm thinking of increasing it to 15 soon.
 I use the [FSRS algorithm](https://github.com/open-spaced-repetition/fsrs4anki) with a 90% retention rate and this has worked well for me.
 I can see myself continuing using Anki perhaps in the next year until I attain a good amount of vocab, but I think I will eventually discontinue using it.

 ## Present